 Day 6.
 Hello Dracula: Brasov – Bran Castle – Peles Castle – Bucharest

-Today we’ll spend a day immersing ourselves in the landscapes and landmarks of Transylvania.
+Today we’ll spend a day exploring the landscapes and landmarks of Transylvania.
 This unique region is packed with historic castles, rich scenery, and an evocative atmosphere.

-Our next stop, Peles Castle, is the most impressive castle in Romania and a must-see attraction.
+Our next stop, Peles Castle, is Romania’s most impressive castle and a must-see.
 King Carol the I-st built this Neo-Renaissance castle as a summer residence for the Royal family.
 This fairy-tale-like edifice is considered one of the most beautiful castles in Europe.
 The castle is surrounded by splendid parklands – the work of several landscape architects, each of whom left his mark on the park and gardens of Peleş.
-In addition to the magnificent exterior with hand-painted stained glass windows and numerous sculptures surrounding the castle, the interior of over 160 rooms was decorated by more than 400 artisans and artists.
+In addition to the magnificent exterior, with hand-painted stained-glass windows and numerous sculptures surrounding the castle, the interior of more than 160 rooms was decorated by more than 400 artisans and artists.

 Overnight: Bucharest